-The only obvious caveats are that a notional reattribution has to be conducted very cautiously, by reference only to clear evidence of dissipation (in which there is a wanton element) and that the fiction does not extend to treatment of the sums reattributed to a spouse as cash which he can deploy in meeting his needs, for example in the purchase of accommodation
+The only apparent caveats are that a notional reattribution has to be conducted very cautiously, by reference only to clear evidence of dissipation (in which there is a wanton element) and that the fiction does not extend to treatment of the sums reattributed to a spouse as cash which he can deploy in meeting his needs, for example in the purchase of accommodation.

-- such inferences must be properly drawn and reasonable and it would be wrong to draw inferences that a party has assets which, on an assessment of the evidence, the court is satisfied they have not got;
+- Such inferences must be drawn appropriately and reasonably, and it would be wrong to draw conclusions that a party has assets that, on an assessment of the evidence, the court is satisfied that they have not got.

-- where the court concludes that funds have been hidden, then it should attempt ‘a realistic and reasonable quantification of those funds, even in the broadest terms’;
+- Where the court concludes that funds have been hidden, it should attempt “a realistic and reasonable quantification of those funds”, even in the broadest terms.

-- in making its judgment as to quantification ‘the court will first look to direct evidence such as documentation and observations made by the other party’, and then look to the ‘scale of business activities and at lifestyle’;
+- In making its judgment as to quantification, “the court will first look to direct evidence such as documentation and observations made by the other party”, and then look to the “scale of business activities and lifestyle”.

-- the court must ensure that a non-discloser is not able to procure a result from their non-disclosure that is better than would be ordered if the truth were told; and
+- The court must ensure that a non-discloser is not able to procure a result from their non-disclosure that is better than would be ordered if the truth were told.

-Crucially the court in A v A then considered the situation where there are insufficient assets to meet the needs of the parties as a result of one party’s conduct.
-The view of Moor J in R v B was referred to, in which he said that whereas counsel for the applicant, in that case, had argued that conduct can only be relevant in a sharing case, and that it cannot reduce a party’s needs, that he was ‘not persuaded by that argument’, adding (para 85):
+Crucially, the court in A v A considered the situation where there are insufficient assets to meet the needs of the parties as a result of one party’s conduct.
+The view of Moor J in R v B was referred to, in which he said that whereas counsel for the applicant in that case argued that conduct can only be relevant in a sharing case, and that it cannot reduce a party’s needs, he was “not persuaded” by the argument’.

 Conduct features in section 25(2) [of MCA 1973] without a gloss.
-The conduct may be so serious that it prevents the court from satisfying both parties’ needs.
-If so, the court must be entitled to prioritise the party who has not been guilty of such conduct.
+The conduct may be so severe that it prevents the court from satisfying both parties’ needs.
+If this is the case, the court must be entitled to prioritise the party who has not been guilty of such conduct.
 A court can undoubtedly reduce the award from reasonable requirements generously assessed to something less.

-The court in A v A made a number of adverse inferences against the husband and found that he had deliberately tried to put money and assets beyond the reach of both the wife and the court.
-Further, that he still had investments with his friends and family that would in due course be repaid to him, and that the value of the funds and assets was assumed to be substantial to reflect the scale of the dishonesty and the lengths he and members of his family were prepared to go to.
-As to the husband’s alleged debts, such as his gambling losses, these were discounted adding further weight to the adverse inferences drawn against him.
+The court in A v A made several adverse inferences against the husband, finding that he had deliberately tried to put money and assets beyond the reach of both the wife and the court.
+Further to this, he still had investments with his friends and family that would, in due course, be repaid to him, and the value of the funds and assets was assumed to be substantial to reflect the scale of the dishonesty and the lengths he and members of his family were prepared to go to.
+As to the husband’s alleged debts, such as his gambling losses, these were discounted by adding further weight to the adverse inferences drawn against him.

-Attributed to the husband were several hundred thousand pounds to ‘lie on his side of the balance sheet’, thus inferring substantial funds to which the husband would be entitled.
-When added to the value to be attributed to his undeclared pension, the result, it was said, would justify distribution of the known assets substantially in the wife’s favour.
+Attributed to the husband were several hundred thousand pounds to “lie on his side of the balance sheet”, thus inferring substantial funds to which the husband would be entitled.
+When added to the value to be attributed to his undeclared pension, the result, it was said, would justify the division of assets in divorce being in favour of the wife.

-HHJ Booth considered that even if the assessment of the value of the assets attributed to the husband was wrong, that that was ‘entirely [the husband’s] fault’ and that the husband ‘must take the consequences’.
-If the needs of the parties and the children were to be satisfied, then the findings made would ‘justify an invasion’ of the husband’s needs in order to do justice between the parties.
+HHJ Booth considered that even if the assessment of the value of the assets attributed to the husband was wrong, that was “entirely [the husband’s] fault” and that the husband “must take the consequences”.
+If the needs of the parties and the children were to be satisfied, the findings made would “justify an invasion” of the husband’s needs to do justice between the parties.

-If all of the assets were to be sold, the wife would be without an income and she had a limited earning capacity, however for the wife to be supported financially by the husband was not considered to be something the wife could rely on.
+If all of the assets were to be sold, the wife would be without an income, and she had a limited earning capacity.
+However, for the wife to be supported financially by the husband was not considered to be something she could rely on.
 There also could not be a clean break.

-Taking the approach that the wife should have the opportunity to provide for herself and the children, if she were unable to make the property portfolio profitable then she would have to sell and establish an alternative means of income and pension provision.
-The husband’s earning capacity as an accountant, and his pension provision provided him with a safety net that the wife could not realistically replicate.
+Taking the approach that the wife should have the opportunity to provide for herself and the children, if she were unable to make the property portfolio profitable, she would have to sell and establish an alternative means of income and pension provision.
+The husband’s earning capacity as an accountant and his pension provision provided him with a safety net that the wife could not realistically replicate.

-The court finally concluded that the fairest outcome in the circumstances would be to transfer the family home to the wife together with 18 of the 30 rental properties.
-On the husband’s values, that represented a staggering disparity, with the wife to retain assets with a value of £1,469,707 and the husband £160,067.
+The court finally concluded that the fairest outcome in the circumstances would be to transfer the family home to the wife, together with 18 of the 30 rental properties.
+The division of assets presented a staggering disparity, with the wife to retain matrimonial assets with a value of £1,469,707 and the husband £160,067.

 The courts have a wide discretion to achieve fairness between parties in financial proceedings and will take a dim view of those who seek to hinder the exercise of its discretion, be it through misconduct or non-disclosure.

-Even in cases where the parties’ needs may otherwise be the guiding principle in achieving a fair outcome, arguments of misconduct or non-disclosure ought not to be readily dismissed as when successful such arguments may have a dramatic impact on the outcome of a case.
+Even in cases where the parties’ needs may otherwise be the guiding principle in achieving a fair outcome, arguments of misconduct or non-disclosure ought not to readily dismissed, as when successful, such arguments may have a dramatic impact on the result of a case.